SecureLine Message Center: Free, Secure Message Access Portal

 - It will be clear to the end user that these sites share the same back-end provider and that their activities are not segregated between the sites.

-- SecureSend registrants to the customer’s Private Labeled theme are placed in this different “pool of registrants”
+- SecureSend registrants to the customer’s Private Labeled portal are placed in this different “pool of registrants”

 - Logins and account history are unique to this theme.